 Navbahor Imamova - "Amerika Ovozi"ning yetakchi multimedia jurnalisti.
 "Amerika Manzaralari" turkumidagi teledasturlar muallifi.
 Ko'rsatuvlar taqdim etish bilan birga prodyuser, muxbir va muharrir.
 O'zbekistonda akkreditatsiyadan o'tgan yagona amerikalik jurnalist.
 "Amerika Ovozi"da 2002-yildan beri ishlaydi.
 Jurnalistik faoliyatini 1996-yilda O'zbekiston radiosining "Xalqaro hayot" redaksiyasida boshlagan.
 Jahon Tillar Universiteti Xalqaro jurnalistika fakultetida dars bergan.
 Ommaviy axborot vositalari bo'yicha bakalavrlikni Hindistonning Maysur Universitetidan (University of Mysore), magistrlikni esa AQShning Bol Davlat Universitetidan (Ball State University) olgan.
 Shuningdek, Garvard Universitetidan (Harvard University) davlat boshqaruvi va liderlik bo'yicha magistrlik diplomiga ega.
 Jurnalistik va ilmiy materiallari qator xalqaro manbalarda chop etilgan.
 Amerikaning nufuzli universitetlari va tahlil markazlarida so'zlab, ma'ruzalar o'qib keladi.
 "Amerika Ovozi" oltin medali sohibi.
 Toshkent viloyati Bo'stonliq tumani Qo'shqo'rg'on qishlog'ida ziyoli oilasida ulg'aygan.

 Navbahor Imamova is a prominent Uzbek journalist at the Voice of America.
 As anchor, reporter, multimedia editor and producer, she has covered Central Asia and the U.S. for nearly 20 years on TV, radio and online.
 For the last year, she has also been reporting from inside Uzbekistan as the first-ever U.S.-based accredited correspondent in the country.
 During 2016-2017, she was a prestigious Edward S. Mason Fellow in public policy and management, while earning her Mid-Career Masters in Public Administration at Harvard University’s John F. Kennedy School of Government.
 Imamova played a pivotal role in the launch of Uzbek television programming at VOA in 2003, and has since presented over 800 editions of the flagship weekly show, “Amerika Manzaralari,” which covers American foreign policy focusing on Washington’s relations with Central Asia, as well as life and politics in the U.S. She speaks frequently on regional issues in Central Asia, as well as Uzbek politics and society, for policy, academic, and popular audiences.
-Her analytical pieces have been published in leading academic and news outlets including Foreign Policy and The National Interest.
+Her analytical pieces have been published in leading academic and news outlets including Foreign Policy, The National Interest, and The Atlantic.
 Imamova also is the founding President of the VOA Women’s Caucus.
 She began her career at the Uzbek state broadcaster in Tashkent.
 She holds a Bachelor of Arts in journalism and mass communication from the University of Mysore, India and a Master of Arts in journalism from Ball State University, Indiana.